Alone: The Home Recordings of Rivers Cuomo

 Alone: The Home Recordings of Rivers Cuomo is a compilation album by American musician and Weezer frontman Rivers Cuomo.
 It was released on December 18, 2007, by Geffen Records.
 It is available as a digital release, CD release and 12" vinyl (released on January 8, 2008).
-The album features home demos that Cuomo has recorded from 1992–2007.
+The album features home demos that Cuomo has recorded from 1992 to 2007.

 Alone: The Home Recordings of Rivers Cuomo leaked online on December 12, 2007.

 When released, it opened with sales of 14,000, and debuted at #163 on the US Billboard 200.
 The album also topped the Billboard Top Heatseekers chart.
 The album had sold 43,000 copies as of December 2008.
 It was followed by Alone II: The Home Recordings of Rivers Cuomo (2008) and Alone III: The Pinkerton Years (2011), and in 2020 Cuomo would begin releasing nearly every Weezer demo under the Alone name on his website for purchase.